cdsittampalam/documentation/docs/Deposit & Withdraw.md

 ---

-For a deposit transaction, users can add money to a whitelisted cryptocurrency address that is linked to your fund.
+For a deposit transaction, users can add money to a whitelisted cryptocurrency address that is linked to your fund (either the default fund or one you created).
 Once added, the money is safely stored on the Qredo blockchain as a transaction and is subject to the custodial policies of its associated fund.
-The Qredo Network ensure that deposited money remains liquid, and is ready to be transferred to another Qredo user if needed.
+Details on deposit addresses appear in both Asset and Ledger view.
+The Qredo Network ensures that deposited money remains liquid, and is ready to be transferred to another Qredo user if needed.

 For a withdrawal transaction, you send money out of a fund on Qredo to an external cryptocurrency address.
 When sent to a whitelisted address, the money is no longer subject to the custody policies and ownership rights of the Qredo Network.
 Qredo gives you the flexibility of adding money back on to the network at a later point in time.